 While at Fort Knox, Norman was trained to operate the various equipment of the battalion.
 In January of 1941, during his training, Norman was transferred into the Headquarters Company of the 192nd Tank Battalion and was promoted to sergeant.

 In the late summer of 1941, Norman went on maneuvers in Louisiana.
 After the maneuvers were completed, the battalion received the news that their time in the army had been extended.
 Those considered "too old" were released from federal service and replacements joined the companies.

 Norman traveled by train to San Francisco.
 Then the battalion took ferries to Angel Island.
 There they received the necessary shots for duty overseas.
 He was then sent to the Philippine Islands in October of 1941 with the battalion.

 When war came on December 7, 1941, Norman fought with his battalion on Luzon and in Bataan.
 Norman was a motorcycle messenger and carried messages between Headquarters Company and the other companies of the 192nd Tank Battalion.

 When Bataan fell to the Japanese, Norman became a Prisoner of War.
 He took part in the death march and was imprisoned at Camp O'Donnell.
 He was transferred to Cabanatuan Camp #1, where he died of malaria & pellagra on December 2, 1942 at approximately 8:00 PM.
 He was 20 years old.
 The report that was kept at the camp indicates that Norman died from pellagra.

 Sgt.
 Norman Spencer was buried in the Cabantuan Camp Cemetery in Plot 2, Row 16, Grave 2042.
-After the war, Sgt Norman F. Spence was buried in Plot N, Row 10, Grave 1, at the American Military Cemetery outside of Manila.
-His friend, Harry Jerele, who had traveled with him and joined the National Guard with him also died while a POW.
+After the war, Sgt Norman F. Spencer was buried in Plot N, Row 10, Grave 1, at the American Military Cemetery outside of Manila.
+His friend, Harry Jerele, who had traveled with him and joined the National Guard with him, also died while a POW.